zuozhenggh/learning-library/security-library/oig-upgrade/upgrade/upgrade.md

 ### Prerequisites

+* A Free Tier, Paid or LiveLabs Oracle Cloud account
+* SSH Private Key to access the host via SSH
-* You have completed Lab 1: Initialize the workshop Environment
+* You have completed:
+      - Lab 1: Initialize the workshop Environment
-* You have completed Lab 2: Pre-Upgrade Requirements
+      - Lab 2: Pre-Upgrade Requirements

 ## **STEP 1:** Identify existing schemas available for upgrade